michelle-miller/virtual-agent/capabilities_list_insurance_en.md

 - ****Cancel policy****

-    User wants to cancel a policy or close an account
+    User wants to cancel a policy.

 - ****Change policy****